Read instructions on how to applyExpress Interest

 Content of modules can be found by using the search option on the book of modules.

-Normally a 2.2 Hons Degree (Level 8 - National Qualifications Authority of Ireland) in an appropriate Science/Engineering/Technology discipline.
-Applications from other graduates who have a significant mathematical element in their primary degree in addition to other relevant technical background will also be considered.
+Normally a 2.2 Hons Degree (Level 8 - National Qualifications Authority of Ireland) in an appropriate Scientific or Engineering discipline (e.g., Physics, Chemistry, Materials, Nanotechnology, etc.).
+Applications from other graduates who have a sufficient mathematical element in their primary degree in addition to other relevant technical background are considered as well.
+The programme is also successful with graduates from BSc of Science with concurrent Teacher Education programmes.

 Career opportunities exist throughout the high technology sector of industry, including microelectronics, instrumentation, medical technology, and information technology, employers include Analog Devices, Intel Corporation, Harris, IBM, Nortel and Boston Scientific.